kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ### Kluctl

-Kluctl allows you to choose between the push and the pull based strategy.
+Kluctl allows you to choose between the push and the pull-based strategy.
 It even allows you to switch back and forth or mix these in the same project.
 Please read the [chapter](#Use-of-Custom-Resources) about Custom Resources to understand why this is possible in Kluctl.

-Push based GitOps is implemented via the [Kluctl CLI]({{% ref "docs/kluctl/commands/" %}}), which you can run from your local machine or from a continues delivery pipeline.
-Pull based GitOps is implemented via the [Kluctl Controller]({{% ref "docs/gitops/" %}}), which takes a [KluctlDeployment]({{% ref "docs/gitops/spec/v1beta1/kluctldeployment/" %}}) as input and then performs periodic reconciliation.
+Push-based GitOps is implemented via the [Kluctl CLI]({{% ref "docs/kluctl/commands/" %}}), which you can run from your local machine or from a continuous delivery pipeline.
+Pull-based GitOps is implemented via the [Kluctl Controller]({{% ref "docs/gitops/" %}}), which takes a [KluctlDeployment]({{% ref "docs/gitops/spec/v1beta1/kluctldeployment/" %}}) as input and then performs periodic reconciliation.
 In the end, both strategies end up using your Git source to perform exactly the same deployment actions.